 You should use a good security lock to store your bike.
 Storing your bike on University property is entirely at your own risk.

 Bikes are not covered by your contents insurance; this requires an additional premium to be paid.
 Check your policy and be sure to take out additional coverage should you need it.

 Bikes must not be stored or secured anywhere other than the open racks or secure areas.
 Bikes found in student rooms, communal areas, corridors or stairwells will be removed.

 In line with the University's Abandoned Bikes Policy, any bikes deemed abandoned will be tagged, removed and put into storage.
 If bikes are not collected, they will eventually be donated to the charity LifeCycle.

 Bicycles are left in the bike store at the owner's risk and A2Dominion do not accept liability for any accidents, damage or loss incurred.

 Cars, parking and transport

-Students in University accommodation are eligible for a free bus pass that can be used on several services that stop at the Clifton campus.
+Students in University accommodation are eligible for a free bus pass for the First Bus U1 service.
 Find out more on our student travel web pages.
 Postgraduate students living in postgraduate-only accommodation are not eligible.